Author: Juan Bencomo

 Having doubts is par for the course of the buying experience.
 Doubly so now, in the era of eCommerce, where people can’t have hands-on experience with your products.
 Fortunately, product videos are built to circumvent that by focusing on your product’s characteristics and how it works.

 They excel at showcasing uses and benefits, doing away with ambiguity, and ensuring your potential customers understand precisely what to expect from your products.
 This showcase can be as simple or as technical as your target audience allows.
-That said, the more approachable your video is, the broader an audience you’ll be able to cater to.
+That said, the more approachable your video is, the broader the audience you’ll be able to cater to.

 Keep in mind that product videos work for physical products as well as digital ones.
 In which case, you can use a digital tour or screencast to demonstrate how it works.